vryy/4C/README.md

 ```

 where `<someBaseDir>` is some directory on your machine and `<sourceDir>` will contain the BACI source code.
+You can choose names and locations of these directories freely.

 Your directory tree should look like the following:
 ```
 <someBaseDir>/
   <sourceDir>
 ```

-Feel free to choose your own names for the source and build folders.

 [↑ Contents](#contents)